-Before you begin: √ If, during 2020, you were an eligible trade adjustment assistance (TAA) recipient, and (ATAA) recipient, reemployment TAA (RTAA) recipient, or Pension Be pension payee, see the Instructions for Form 8885 to figure the amount to sheet. ✓ Be sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for this line to sure you have read the Exceptions in the instructions for the provide the exceptions in the instructions for the provide the Exceptions in the instructions for the provide the exceptions in the provide the exceptions in the instructions for the provide the exceptions in the provide nefit Guaranty Corporation enter on line 1 of this worksheet instead of Pub.
+Be ✓ If, during 2020, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA (ATAA) recipient, reemployment TAA (RTAA) recipient, or Pension Benefit Guaranty Corporation pension payee, see the Instructions for Form 8885 to figure the amount to enter on line 1 of this worksheet. ✓ Be sure you have read the Exceptions in the instructions for this line to see if you can use this worksheet instead of Pub.
 535 to figure your deduction.
-1. Enter the total amount paid in 2020 for health insurance coverage established under your busine (or the S corporation in which you were a more-than-2% shareholder) for 2020 for you, your spouse, and your dependents.
-Your insurance can also cover your child who was under age 27 a the end of 2020, even if the child wasn't your dependent.
-But don't include amounts for any mo you were eligible to participate in an employer-sponsored health plan or amounts paid from retirement plan distributions that were nontaxable because you are a retired public safety officer ıt Enter your net profit and any other earned income from the business under which the insura plan is established, minus any deductions on Schedule 1, lines 14 and 15.
+1. Enter the total amount paid in 2020 for health insurance coverage established under your business (or the S corporation in which you were a more-than-2% shareholder) for 2020 for you, your spouse, and your dependents.
+Your insurance can also cover your child who was under age 27 at the end of 2020, even if the child wasn't your dependent.
+But don't include amounts for any month you were eligible to participate in an employer-sponsored health plan or amounts paid from retirement plan distributions that were nontaxable because you are a retired public safety officer 2.
+Enter your net profit and any other earned income from the business under which the insurance plan is established, minus any deductions on Schedule 1, lines 14 and 15.
 Don't include Conservation Reserve Program payments exempt from self-employment tax 3.
 Self-employed health insurance deduction.
 Enter the smaller of line 1 or line 2 here and on Schedule 1, line 16.
-Don't include this amount in figuring any medical expense deduction on Schedule A 3 If you used either optional method to figure your net earnings from self-employment, don't enter your net profe from Schedule SE, line 4b. it.
-Instead, enter the amount of 2020, don't use amounts paid for coverage for that month to figure the deduction.

-\\ Earned income includes net earnings and gains from the sale, transfer, or licensing of property you created.
-However, it doesn't include capital gain income.
-If you were a more-than-2% shareholder in the S corporation under which the insurance plan is established, earned income is your Medicare wages (box 5 of Form W-2) from that corporation.
+Don't include this amount in figuring any medical expense deduction on Schedule A ou used either optional method to figure your net earnings from self-employment, don't enter your net profit.
+Instead, enter the amount om Schedule SE, line 4b. ca urned income includes net earnings and gains from the sale, transfer, or licensing of property you created.
+However, it doesn't include pital gain income.
+If you were a more-than-2% shareholder in the S corporation under which the insurance plan is established, earned come is your Medicare wages (box 5 of Form W-2) from that corporation.